 - Other Learning Models

 - Intelligent Interaction

 - Knowledge Representation

-PAAMS papers must be formatted according to the Springer LNCS Template, with a maximum length of 8 pages in length, including figures and references.
+All papers must be formatted according to the LNNS template, with a maximum length of 10 pages, including figures and references:

-PAAMS welcomes the submission of application papers with preference to the topics listed in the call for papers.
+DCAI welcomes the submission of papers and gives preference to the topics listed under the call.
 All submitted papers will undergo a thorough review process; each paper will be refereed by at least three experts in the field based on relevance, originality, significance, quality and clarity.

-Please, remember that for the accepted version of your paper you must fill out and sign the copyright form and send it back.
+Please, remember that for the accepted version of your paper you must fill out and sign the Consent to Publish and send it back.

-Authors of selected papers from DCAI 2017 will be invited to submit an extended and improved version to special issue in diffetent journals.
+Authors of selected papers from DCAI will be invited to submit an extended and improved version to special issues in different journals.